MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Bible Study/Revelation/2 Bible Study - Revelation 2 & 3 - The Seven Churches.md

 ### The Dead Church / Sardis

 AD 1517-1730 (Sardis) - Reformed Church.
-Martin Luther w and goes against the church and takes the church out of the dark ages and away from Catholicism.
+Martin Luther who was a Catholic Priest and goes against the church and takes the church out of the dark ages and away from Catholicism but nailing the reformation on the door of the church in Belgium
 This is a good thing no?
+It was a good thing but it